 Morgan is another town located along the Murray River, about a two hour drive from Adelaide.
 Consider making a booking at the pet-friendly Morgan Riverside Caravan Park.

 As well as allowing pets on sites, there is also a pet-friendly cabin.
-One of their standard cabins, up to two pets are allowed, with a $50 bond deposited on arrival.
+Up to two pets are allowed in one of their standard cabins, with a $50 bond deposited on arrival.
 Note that these cabins don’t have an ensuite, but they’re very affordably priced.
-There’s also a handy dog wash for all dogs at the park.
+Unfortunately the dog wash is no longer available.

 #9 BIG4 Stuart Range Outback Resort, Coober Pedy